Skip to main content

 The goal of the General Education (GE) Learning Communities is two-fold: to help new first-year students develop deep connections with one another and their professors, as well as engage them in relevant themes and contemporary questions from different disciplinary perspectives.

-This Fall, half of all new incoming freshmen at Kean are enrolled in these paired, theme-based 1000-level GE Learning Community courses, with 50 faculty members representing four Colleges (COE, Hennings, CLA, CBPM) and the Division of General Education and Interdisciplinary Studies teaching them.
-To prepare for their GE Learning Community courses this semester, participating faculty attended a two-day workshop in the Course Design Institute, where they collaborated with their fellow paired course instructors to design syllabi and practice active teaching strategies.
+Last Fall, half of all new incoming freshmen at Kean were enrolled in these paired, theme-based 1000-level GE Learning Community courses, with 50 faculty members representing four Colleges (COE, Hennings, CLA, CBPM) and the Division of General Education and Interdisciplinary Studies teaching them.
+To prepare for their GE Learning Community courses, participating faculty attend workshops in the Center for Teaching Excellence's Course Design Institute, where they collaborate with their fellow paired course instructors to design syllabi and practice active teaching strategies.

-The GE Learning Communities continue to build upon the success of their pilot semester in hopes of making this high-impact practice a reality for all first-year students soon.
+The GE Learning Communities continue to build upon the success of their pilot semester with the intention of making this high-impact practice a reality for all first-year students at Kean soon.
 Currently, GE Learning Community courses are open to first-year students studying certain majors within the following Colleges, as well as those still Undecided: the College of Business & Public Management, the College of Liberal Arts, and the Dorothy and George Hennings College of Science, Mathematics and Technology.

 What Students are Saying